OoStellarnightoO/OSEP_Notes/README.md

 **Invoke-PSObfuscation**

 Singlehandedly the most important tool I discovered for the OSEP.
-Obfuscates your powershell shellcode and gets pass OSEP AV....100% of the time if you can get the host to execute powershell scripts.
+Obfuscates your powershell shellcode and gets past AV if you can get the host to execute powershell scripts.
-Almost feels like cheating and makes bypassing OSEP AV trivial

 In particular, I made great use of the Get-ShellCode repo referred to in the repo for my powershell shellcode runner